algobulls/pyalgotrading/docs/pyalgotrad/programexample.md

 ---
 ### **Now...**

-You can either follow this page to create a strategy, or you can pickup a ready strategy (shown below) and move to the next page.
+You can either follow this page to create a strategy, or you can pick up a ready strategy (shown below) and move to the next page.

 ---
 ### **Before you start...**